josephspurrier/mantium/README.md

 # Mantium

-**This is a WIP while testing how JSX works without React.
-Don't use this in production - it's designed as a learning tool to understand the internals of front-end frameworks.**
+This library demonstrates how to use JSX without React.
+It can be used as a learning tool to understand the internals of front-end frameworks using functional components/closures instead of classes.
+Many of the constructs included are very similiar or near identical to React like `useState` and `useEffect`.

 ## Installation

+You can use either via a CDN or via a node module.
+Both JavaScript and TypeScript are supported.
+The types are included in the node module.

 ### CDN